Best Things to Do in Pittsburgh, Pennsylvania

 Carnegie Science Center

-Looking to uncover more about the wonderful world of science during your next trip to Pittsburgh?
-Head to the Carnegie Science Center—one of the four Carnegie museums—and discover something new!
+Looking to uncover more about the wonderful world of science during your trip to Pittsburgh?
+Venture over to the Carnegie Science Center—one of the four Carnegie museums—and discover something new!

 Carnegie Science Center

-With interactive exhibits that are designed to dazzle and inspire visitors of all ages, the Carnegie Science Center is one of the top Pittsburgh tourist attractions.
-Visit the giant cinema, check out the planetarium, and learn about the research and career opportunities at the STEM Center.
+With interactive exhibits designed to dazzle and inspire visitors of all ages, the Carnegie Science Center is one of the top Pittsburgh tourist attractions.
+Catch a documentary on the 70-foot screen at The Rangos Giant Cinema, gaze into the cosmos at Buhl Planetarium & Observatory, and learn about the research and career opportunities at the STEM Center.

 Whatever your science-based interest is, there’ll be something here for you.
-The Carnegie Science Center even has an exhibit on the history, evolution, and science of guitars for all you shredders out there!
+The Carnegie Science Center even has an exhibit on the history, evolution, and science of guitars for all the shredders out there!

 The Frick Pittsburgh

-Want to step back in time into a world of glamor, opulence, and wealth?
-Well, The Frick Pittsburgh is exactly where you need to go.
-The centerpiece of the Frick Art & Historical Center, the museum is near the top of the list of what to see in Pittsburgh for art & architecture buffs.
+Step back in time into a world of glamor, opulence, and wealth at The Frick Pittsburgh.
+Formerly known as the Frick Art & Historical Center, this museum complex is near the top of the list of what to see in Pittsburgh for art & architecture buffs.
+The Frick Pittsburgh sits upon the former estate of industrialist and art collector Henry Clay Frick and includes several museums.

-The former home of industrialist and art collector, Henry Clay Frick, this amazingly well-restored 19th-century mansion serves as a living museum, honoring turn-of-the-century Pittsburgh.
-See how the other half lived and pretend that you’re in a gilded age fantasy of money, balls, and parties!
+Start your visit at The Clayton, the industrialist’s historic home.
+The amazingly well-restored 19th-century mansion serves as a living museum, honoring turn-of-the-century Pittsburgh.
+See how the other half lived and pretend that you’re in a gilded age fantasy of money, balls, and parties.
+When you’re done admiring the stunning 22-room mansion, admire the painstakingly manicured gardens outside.

 Senator John Heinz History Center

-Consider yourself a history buff with a love of all things interactive?
-Head to the Senator John Heinz History Center on the edge of the historic Strip District for a fun and inspirational day out in Pittsburgh.
+If you’re a history buff with a love of all things interactive, be sure to pencil a visit to the Senator John Heinz History Center into your itinerary.
+Located on the edge of the historic Strip District, this history museum is the perfect spot for a fun and inspirational day out in Pittsburgh.

-If you’re looking for something a little more niche, you can check out the West Pennsylvania Sports Museum or the Fort Pitt Museum, both within the Senator John Heinz History Center.
-Unleash your inner baseball star, football legend, or revolutionary in this family-friendly favorite!
+If you’re looking for something a little more niche, check out the West Pennsylvania Sports Museum, also located within the Senator John Heinz History Center.
+Unleash your inner baseball star or football legend in this family-friendly favorite!

 Fort Pitt Museum